MicrosoftDocs/azure-docs-powershell/docs-conceptual/azps-3.8.0/install-az-ps.md

 ### Proxy blocks connection

 If you get errors from `Install-Module` that indicate the PowerShell Gallery is unreachable, you may be behind a proxy.
-Different operating systems and network environments have different requirements for configuring a system-wide proxy.
+Different operating systems and network environment have different requirements for configuring a system-wide proxy.
 Contact your system administrator for your proxy settings and how to configure them for your environment.